Can I Create Good Luck?

 Catching a Lucky Break.

 In late 2007 I met a couple who introduced me to a whole slew of new people.
-I was experiencing a level of emotional high that I had not in many, many years.
+I was experiencing a level of emotional high that I had not for many, many years.
 These people were upbeat, happy, planning and expecting the greatest of goals.
 (E and J I love you guys!)

 At first, it was a little overwhelming.
 I thought maybe they had all drank the same crazy kool-aid or something.
 Nearly a year later, I was convinced that these people knew something I did not and I wanted to know what the heck was powering their consistent lucky streaks.